Coaching and Christian Counseling

 We all need…

-compassionate and reliable support, help finding clarity in what seems to be utter chaos, hope restored, encouragement, answers, validation, calming tools that actually work, and to know exactly what steps to take to find freedom both physically and mentally.
+compassionate and reliable support, clarity in what seems utter chaos, our hope restored, encouragement, answers, validation, calming tools that actually work, and knowing what steps to take to heal.

-If you’re ready to have someone who is on your side to gently and compassionately guide you through the recovery process, I’d love to talk.
+If you’re ready to have someone on your side to gently and compassionately guide you through the healing process, I’d love to talk.

 Independent Fundamental Baptist Movement (IFB)